What is Burl

 What is Burl?
-Burl is defined as “A rounded knotty growth on a tree, giving an attractive figure when polished and used especially for handcrafted objects and veneers.”
+A Burl is defined as “A rounded knotty growth on a tree, giving an attractive figure when polished and used especially for handcrafted objects and veneers.”

 Burl is an exterior deformity or irregularity, often bulging, seen in almost all species of wood, producing a unique structure and wildly contorted grain.
-Research shows that “[burl] is a product of vastly multiplied cell division and growth at point of occurrence.”
-The cause for the abnormal cell division producing burl is unknown, although, it is speculated that stress or injury (i.e. frost, fire, insect, mechanical, etc.) contributes to its occurrence.
-Burl-bearing trees are often found in close proximity of each other, convincing many people that certain trees are genetically predisposed to abnormal growths, and/or that environmental factors are the cause.
+Research shows that “[burl] is a product of vastly multiplied cell division and growth at a point of occurrence.”
+The cause of the abnormal cell division producing burl is unknown, although, it is speculated that stress or injury (i.e. frost, fire, insect, mechanical, etc.) contributes to its occurrence.
+Burl-bearing trees are often found in close proximity to each other, convincing many people that certain trees are genetically predisposed to abnormal growths, and/or that environmental factors are the cause.
 It is unknown if burl is the direct effect of any pathogenic agents.

 Here at Littlebranch Farm, we love the unique qualities of burl–the chaotic grain, beautifully contrasting color tones, and unique movement.
 We use burl wood for everything from rustic desks to beds to rustic tables to fireplace mantels.
 When making furniture, we preserve the natural qualities inherent to burl wood by leaving the live-edge and finishing the surfaces with a natural hand-rubbed wood finish, allowing for the true color and detail of the burl wood to come through perfectly while still protecting the wood and repelling water.